CEO since 2025

 Director since 2022

-With a career of over 20 years in the pharmaceutical industry, Kym has a deep understanding of the healthcare environment and its complexities in Australia.
-She has held several executive roles in large global companies and so brings significant experience in organisational leadership, creating and directing strategy, leading large businesses and teams, and building collaborative stakeholder relationships.
+Previously, Kym has held several executive roles in large global companies and so brings significant experience in organisational leadership, creating and directing strategy, leading large businesses and teams, and building collaborative stakeholder relationships.

 Kym continues to have a strong drive to positively impact the health of others.
 She is passionate about having a clear purpose, driving forward progress, and rising to challenges to do so.

 With experience as a carer for close family members who have had a cancer diagnosis, Kym understands the burden to patients, carers and families that come with this.
+Kym is originally from Tasmania and is based in Sydney.
+She is a graduate of the Australian Institute of Company Directors and a member of Women on Boards.

 Director since 2022